JonathanPerkins/licw-challenge/README.md

 # LICW Challenge scoring
-Python script to parse an ADIF log file and calculate the score for the LICW Challenge (see https://licwchallenge.org for furtrher details)
+Python script to parse an ADIF log file and calculate the score for the LICW Challenge (see https://licwchallenge.org for more details)

 ## Log entry requirements